-Rubella is not the same as measles (rubeola), though the two illnesses do share some characteristics, including the red rash.
-However, rubella is caused by a different virus than measles, and is neither as infectious nor usually as severe as measles.
+Rubella isn't the same as measles, but the two illnesses share some signs and symptoms, such as the red rash.
+Rubella is caused by a different virus than measles, and rubella isn't as infectious or as severe as measles.

 - Mild fever of 102 F (38.9 C) or lower

 - Enlarged, tender lymph nodes at the base of the skull, the back of the neck and behind the ears

 - A fine, pink rash that begins on the face and quickly spreads to the trunk and then the arms and legs, before disappearing in the same order

 Contact your health care provider if you think you or your child may have been exposed to rubella or if you notice the signs or symptoms that may be rubella.